-Materials with a secondary hazard of dangerous when wet must display the DANGEROUS WHEN WET placard in addition to any other placards needed by the product's hazard class.
+Materials with a secondary hazard of dangerous when wet

+must display the DANGEROUS WHEN WET placard in addition to any other placards needed by the product's hazard class.
 The 1,000-pound exception to placarding does not apply to these materials.

 Placards used to identify the primary or subsidiary hazard class of a material must have the hazard class or division number displayed in the lower corner of the placard.
 Permanently affixed subsidiary hazard placards without the hazard class number may be used as long as they stay within color specifications.
-Non-permanently affixed subsidiary hazard placards without the hazard class number may be used until October 1, 2005.

 Placards may be displayed for hazardous materials even if not required so long as the placard identifies the hazard of the material being transported.